 In this post, I’m sharing all the best (and safest) gluten free restaurants in Budapest.
 Yes, this includes where you can find gluten free langos, chimney cake, pizza, and MORE!

-Consider this your complete guide to how to navigate Budapest gluten free if you’re celiac or gluten intolerant.
-Below you’ll find:
+Consider this your complete guide on how to navigate Budapest gluten free if you’re celiac or gluten intolerant.

 Budapest is the capital of Hungary, so you can expect pretty much everyone to speak Hungarian (called “Magyar” among Hungarians)!
 Of course, many people will also speak English as it’s a major tourist city (this is not as true if you venture out of Budapest).

 For communicating in Hungarian in Budapest, I highly recommend using this translation card from Select Wisely.
 You can buy it online and have it downloaded straight to your phone.

 I recommend this translation card instead of the free one available online because it goes into depth on all the things we can’t eat: wheat, barley, rye, malt, flour, oats, soy sauce, breads, cereals, gravies, and more.

-Gluten free in Hungarian
+How to Say Gluten Free in Hungarian

 Like I mentioned, Hungarian (or “Magyar”) is spoken in Budapest.
 And while I 100% recommend traveling with a gluten free translation card, it is also useful to have a basic knowledge of the language.